aminelkl/dataStructures/README.md

 - Linked list
 - Doubly linked List
-- Stack using linked list
+- Stack using linked list and static array

 ## Language used